oracle/vagrant-projects/DockerEngine/README.md

 ## Optional plugins

-This Vagrantfile makes use of the following third party Vagrant plugin:
+When installed, this Vagrantfile will make use of the following third party Vagrant plugin:
 - [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf): set
 proxies in the guest VMs if you need to access the Internet through proxy.
 See plugin documentation for the configuration.